supcik/academic-www/content/docs/managing-content.md

 - **publication:** where your title was published - Markdown formatting is enabled here for italic etc.
 - **abstract:** the summary of your publication

-Further details on your publication can be written in the body of the document (after the `+++` metadata section ends) using *Markdown* for formatting.
+Further details on your publication can be written in the body of the document (after the YAML/TOML front matter) using *Markdown* for formatting.
 This text will be displayed on the publication's page.

 To enable visitors to read your work, either paste a link to your PDF in `url_pdf` or add a PDF file with the same name as your publication's own folder to your publication's folder and a PDF link will be automatically generated.
 For example, if your publication is located at `publication/photons/index.md`, place a PDF at `publication/photons/photons.pdf`.